Flash3388/FlashLib/README.md

 - Communication Managment: Management of communications between two sides, including camera data communications and general communications, Interfacing with any port or bus: Ip sockets, Serial ports, SPI or I2C busses and more.
 - Image Processing: A dynamic vision system which require little to no knowledge about image processing.
 Can interface with any image processing library, but openCV interfacing is already built-in.
 - Camera interfacing using openCV.
 - IO Interfacing: Available for RoboRio, Raspberry PI and BeagleBone Black platforms thanks to WPILib and Bulldog Libraries.
+(Planned)
 - Sensor and Motor Controllers Interfacing: Interfaing with motor controllers and sensors for Raspberry PI and BeagleBone Black platforms.
 - Human Interface Devices Interfacing: Remote control of robots using Human Interfacing Devices.
 - Control Station: Pre-Made control software for robots using Raspberry PI and BeagleBone Black platforms.